-At the end of their program, all students are required to undertake an internship with an arts organization of their choice, arranged by the Programme Director.
+At the end of their program, all students are required to undertake an external internship with an arts organization of their choice, arranged by the Program Director.
 This organization can be located anywhere in the world, and often opens doors to future employment.

 - A Program Director with extensive professional links in the Arts community across Canada and internationally.